Chalwk/JeriCraftDocs/docs/guides/Jobs.md

 ### Chef

 The **Chef** job is all about preparing food and cooking meals.
-As a Chef, you’ll craft food items to feed the server community and earn money for each dish you prepare.
+As a Chef, you’ll craft food items to feed the server community and earn gold coins for each dish you prepare.
 Whether you’re cooking simple meals or crafting more advanced gourmet dishes, this job allows you to contribute to the server’s well-being through food.

 - **Key Activities:**
     - Cooking and preparing meals for players
     - Gathering ingredients and experimenting with recipes
 - **Rewards:**
-    - Earn money for each food item you cook.
+    - Earn gold coins for each food item you cook.
     - Receive experience for cooking unique or high-quality dishes.

 ---